slowpokex/frontcamp-boilerplate/README.md

 ##NOTE:

-Compile your assets in dist folder, after that you can deploy in on Heroku
+Compile your assets in dist folder, after that you can deploy on Heroku